 This type of entry tracks back to a physical set of bits.
-In the current PDS infrastructure, this would be items such as products consisting of a label and data files.
-In the proposed system, this expands to include any item of interest (e.g., documents, schemas, etc.).
+In the current PDS infrastructure, this includes items such as science data products, documents, schemas, etc.

 Relationship Entry

 This type of entry will serve as a means to tie registered products together.
 Such support is necessary for example to correlate collections to the set of products contained within.
 These relationships may span registries and thus the need for coordination amongst registries exists.
 Example product relationships include associations with an investigation product, an instrument product and a target product.
 The supported list of relationships can be found in the Information Model [7].